 For anyone looking to master the art of financial analysis in MS Excel, these are the most important Excel books to read.
 In this guide, we’ve compiled the best books and a quick synopsis of the main points they cover.
 We always recommend additional reading to supplement the Excel training we provide at CFI.

 As a first step to learning Excel, we recommend taking our Free Excel Crash Course.
-This course will walk you through a spreadsheet step-by-step so you can perform world class financial analysis.
+This course will walk you through a spreadsheet, step-by-step, so you can perform world-class financial analysis.

 For additional free Excel resources, please see our Excel Toolkit.

-List of Excel books
+List of Best Excel books

 #1 Excel 2016 Bible, by John Walkenbach

-Key learnings in this Excel book include:
+Key lessons in this Excel book include: